Tim Duncan, Tony Parker and the San Antonio Spurs have taken over the top spot in this week’s NBA Power Rankings at The Wife Hates Sports.

-The Chicago Bulls jumped three more spots and into this week’s top ten, while the struggling Los Angeles Lakers fell eight spots to 18th place and have the distinction of being this edition’s biggest loser.
+The Chicago Bulls jumped three spots and into the top ten, while the struggling Los Angeles Lakers fell eight spots to 18th place and have the distinction of being this edition’s biggest loser.

 The full set of rankings is as follows, featuring some quick stats and thoughts for all thirty teams.

 * Games and statistics include results up to 4pm on December 10, 2012